NaokiHori/Collision-of-Ellipse/docs/source/main.rst

    \delta \equiv r_0 + r_1 - d,

-where :math:`r_i` are radii of the fitted circles, while :math:`d` is the distance between two centers (of the fitting circles).
+where :math:`r_i` are radii of the fitted circles, while :math:`d` is the distance between the two centers of the fitting circles.
-It is readily apparent that we can conclude that two circles are colliding when :math:`\delta > 0`.
-Moreover, this determination gives a good estimation even for the collision between ellipses.
+It is readily apparent that we can conclude that two circles are colliding when :math:`\delta > 0`, and this can give a good estimation even for the collision depth between ellipses.